 Growth & Retention Ratio

-Companies that are capital intensive, such as tech, do not maintain a steady payout.
+Companies that are capital-intensive, such as tech, do not maintain a steady payout.
 To carry out even their most basic operations, they are required to plow back a major chunk of their earnings.
 Therefore, such heavy infrastructure-oriented companies aim to deliver value to their shareholders through a rapid increase in stock prices.
 Shareholders of such companies mainly invest, expecting greater capital appreciation rather than dividends.
 These companies may, therefore, pay very less to no dividends.
 Maintaining a steady growth rate is the singular priority for these companies.

 Growth (g) = b * r

-b= Total Earnings; r = Retention Ratio
+- r = Retention Ratio

-Since growth is a direct function of retained earnings, such companies lay great emphasis on plow back.
+Since growth is a direct function of retained earnings, such companies lay great emphasis on plowing back.
 They have a target growth ratio in mind, which must be maintained.
 Therefore, the company must re-invest a predetermined portion of earnings to maintain the growth rate.
 The company may, at its discretion, choose to pay out as the dividend the portion of the earnings over and above the minimum required.

 The manner in which an organization calculates dividends speaks a lot about its intentions.
 It is possible to get an idea of the financial health, expansion plans, and management attitude solely from its dividend policy.
 Therefore, it becomes compelling for the management to calculate dividends in a manner that fosters a robust and sustainable image.